metaconsciousgroup/lab-website/content/authors/admin/_index.md

 - Principal Investigator
 ---

-I am an Assistant Professor at MIT.
-I like to build functional models of brains.
+I am an Assistant Professor at MIT in the Department of Brain and Cognitive Sciences, with shared appointment in the Department of Electrical Engineering and Computer Science.

+ I like to build functional
+ models of brains.

  My name in Chinese is 杨光宇.